Lawyer: Judge's gag order too broad in missing teacher case

 Superior Court Judge Melanie Cross issued a gag order Tuesday as investigators searched a south Georgia pecan farm for the remains of Tara Grinstead, who went missing in October 2005.
 Last week, authorities charged Ryan Alexander Duke with murder.
 The judge said statements made outside of court could undermine Duke’s right to a fair trial.

-Georgia Press Association attorney David Hudson told The Macon Telegraph (http://bit.ly/2mTXIm1) the judge’s order “however well intentioned, is overbroad.”
+Georgia Press Association attorney David Hudson told The Telegraph (http://bit.ly/2mTXIm1) of Macon the judge’s order “however well intentioned, is overbroad.”
 Hudson said a hearing would be required to restrict statements by anyone other than attorneys in the case.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.

-Note: This story has been corrected to show the name of the newspaper is The Telegraph of Macon, not The Macon Telegraph.